KCAO Head Start and Early Childhood Education Programs

 About

-KCAO Head Start and Early Childhood Education Programs includes activities such as celebrating Reading Across America Week by inviting staff and community volunteers into the classroom to read to preschool children.
-The programs include Head Start, Early Head Start, Migrant and Seasonal Head Start, Early Head Start – Child Care Partnerships, the California State Preschool Program, and General Child Care and Development.
-Head Start 2024–2025 includes educational services, dental and health screening, and healthy meals for all enrolled children, including children with disabilities.
+KCAO Head Start and Early Childhood Education Programs include Head Start, Early Head Start, Migrant and Seasonal Head Start, Early Head Start – Child Care Partnerships, the California State Preschool Program (CSPP), and General Child Care and Development (CCTR).
+These programs deliver services to children and families in early learning, health, and family well-being, and welcome children with disabilities.
+KCAO’s Head Start programs include educational services, dental and health screening, and healthy meals for all enrolled children.

 • Ages: Birth–5 years old

-• Schedule: Regional Head Start and Early Head Start typically run August–May; Migrant and Seasonal Head Start typically runs March–November; Early Head Start home-based services run 12 months
+• Schedule: Regional Head Start and Early Head Start typically operate August–May; Migrant and Seasonal Head Start typically operates March–November; Early Head Start is a 12-month home-based program

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.